-It has been recognised that the information on regeneration status of a forest is an important tool in understanding of present and its future plant population, and as well as existing disturbance level (Kennard et al. 2002).
+It has been recognized that the information on regeneration status of a forest is an important tool in understanding of present and its future plant population, and as well as existing disturbance level (Kennard et al. 2002).
 In addition, it has been showed that quantification of density of young plants is important to identify the principal species, its persistence and capability of maintaining its dominance in subsequent generations (Martijena and Bullock, 1994).
 Moreover, composition of future vegetation could be predicted on the basis of the existing regeneration stand composition (Swaine and Hall, 1988; Jayasingam and Vivekanantharaja, 1994).

 In AM, a total of 15 species shows disturbed population structure.
 According to young plant density, Garcinia spicata dominated the forest’s understory followed by Pongamia pinnata and Syzygium cumini.
-This pattern shows that these three species may dominate the forest canopy in near future.
-All these species have less than 30 individuals in over-story.
+This pattern shows that these three species may dominate the forest canopy in the near future.
+All these species have fewer than 30 individuals in the overstory.
 The dominant adult species Pterospermum canescens and Glycosmis mauritiana will lose their dominance in the future because these species have lesser number of juveniles than many other regenerating species.
-In addition, local people selectively cut branches of Pterospermum canescens to use as fuel wood.
-It is noted that local people collect leaves of Glycosmis mauritiana for medicinal purposes, in this way people limit the regeneration of G. mauritiana.
+In addition, local people selectively cut branches of Pterospermum canescens for fuelwood.
+It is noted that local people collect the leaves of Glycosmis mauritiana for medicinal purposes, thereby limiting the regeneration of G. mauritiana.
 Due to greater levels of extraction, preferred species possibly become rarer in forest sites (Hare et al. 1997).
-Earlier, the scarcity of young plants of few of the primary woody species has also been reported from tropical forests of Ghana (Swaine and Hall, 1988).
+Earlier, the scarcity of young plants of a few primary woody species has also been reported in tropical forests of Ghana (Swaine and Hall, 1988).

-Similar to the site AM, in site AU also 15 species show somewhat disturbed population structure.
-When considered population structure of all species and height classes together this site shows expanding population structure.
-Young plant density of the dominant, characteristic species Memecylon umbellatum ensuring its dominance in the forest.
-This species represented in all the four height classes with good number of individuals.
-Canthium dicoccum would lose its dominance in the future because Diospyros montana and Syzygium cumini have more number of young plants than C. dicoccum.
-Species which are absent in any of four height categories could miss their place in forest in the future.
+As in site AM, in site AU, 15 species also show somewhat disturbed population structure.
+When considering the population structure of all species and height classes together, this site shows an expanding population structure.
+Young plant density of the dominant, characteristic species, Memecylon umbellatum, ensures its dominance in the forest.
+This species is represented in all four height classes with a good number of individuals.
+Canthium dicoccum will lose its dominance in the future because Diospyros montana and Syzygium cumini have a larger number of young plants than C. dicoccum.
+Species that are absent in any of the four height categories could miss their place in the forest in the future.

-Overall, the site JI shows a disturbed population structure.
-Of 28 young plant species 16 shows expanding population structure.
-With good number of growing individuals Atalantia monophylla make sure its dominance.
-While, having less number of young plants two predominant species namely, Borassus flabellifer and Glycosmis mauritiana could lose their dominance in future.
-With large number of individuals Syzygium cumini dominating the forest floor hence this species could become a predominant one in future.
+Overall, the site JI shows a disturbed population structure of 28 young plant species, 16 show expanding population structure.
+With a good number of growing individuals, Atalantia monophylla ensures its dominance.
+While having fewer young plants, two predominant species, namely, Borassus flabellifer and Glycosmis mauritiana, could lose their dominance in the future.
+In areas with a large number of individuals, Syzygium cumini dominates the forest floor; hence, this species could become predominant in the future.

-Among 25 young plant species, only four showing disturbed population structure in PI.
-By having greater number of individuals in growing population four predominant species Diospyros ebenum, D. ferrea, Drypetes sepiaria and Memecylon umbellatum ensure their dominance in forest.
-Aglaia elaegnoidea and Canthium dicoccum may become pre-dominants or co-dominants in future.
+Among 25 young plant species, only four showed disturbed population structure in PI.
+By having a greater number of individuals in a growing population, four predominant species, Diospyros ebenum, D. ferrea, Drypetes sepiaria, and Memecylon umbellatum, ensure their dominance in the forest.
+Aglaia elaegnoidea and Canthium dicoccum may become pre-dominants or co-dominants in the future.

-Nearly, one third of species are showing disturbed population structure in PK.
-The unique, characteristic predominant species Memecylon umbellatum secures its predominance with 2380 individuals of young plants in understory.
-A Rutaceae member Atalantia monophylla could become a predominant species in future because it has large number of young plants than few predominant species.
+Nearly one-third of species are showing disrupted population structures in PK.
+The distinctive and dominant species Memecylon umbellatum maintains its prominence with 2380 young plants in the understory.
+A member of Rutaceae, Atalantia monophylla, may become a dominant species in the future because it has more young plants than some other leading species.